Jobless? Your Inborn Gift Holds The Keys to Fine Riches

-Like Eliud Kipchoge the world’s greatest marathoner, everyone wants to become the GOAT in a certain field, gain fame and rake in billions of dollars.
-Maybe a trip back to Bible’s Old Testament days when a man’s inborn gift traded for a beautiful princess, can explain how this is done.
+Like Eliud Kipchoge the world’s greatest marathoner, everyone wants to become the GOAT in a certain field, gain fame and rake in fine riches.
+You should too, with your inborn gift.
+A trip back to Bible’s Old Testament days when a man’s inborn gift traded for a beautiful princess may just expose the secret.
+It’s story time!

-But first, if you had a school assignment requiring you to tame the vengeance-seeking retired hitman, John Wick, who among Joshua, David and Abraham would you choose as your mentor?
+But first, tell me.
+If you had a school assignment requiring you to tame the vengeance-seeking retired hitman, John Wick, who among Joshua, David and Abraham would you choose as your mentor?

 As much as the other two had history of capturing enemies and making good soup out of them, David brought down the giant, Goliath; the older version John Wick –Baba Yaga.
 That’s a gift!

 But that wasn’t the only sensational side of his gifts; David’s intimate relationship with his harp landed him an long-term entertainment deal with King Saul.
 The instrument’s strings adhered to his fingers’ moves with absolute surrender.
 With a few rich evening jazz numbers, David tamed the tsar’s spirit.

 Imagine being that fellow King Saul’s messengers ring whenever the king’s moods go berserk.
 This only happens when you believe in the power of your inborn gift and use it to serve people around you with it.
 Eliud Kipchoge displayed the same belief when he ran through 42.2Km in less than 2 hours taming the INEOS 1:59 Challenge on Saturday, October 12 2019 in Austria.
 With his gift, he demonstrated that no human is limited.

 You, Eliud Kipchoge and David have one thing in common; an inborn gift.
 What makes the two outstanding while you are left standing outside the riches bracket?